Sundbyberg railway station

 Sundbyberg is a railway station in central Sundbyberg, Sweden, 6.4 kilometers from Stockholm Central Station.
 It opened in 1876 as part of the Mälaren Line.
 The station serves both Stockholm commuter rail trains around Stockholm County, and regional trains operated by SJ to Västerås and Gothenburg.
 It is located directly adjacent to the border with Solna Municipality.

 The station features a central platform accessible via a pedestrian tunnel.
 Approximately 12,900 passengers use the commuter trains at this station daily as of 2022.
-Adjacent transport includes Sundbyberg Centrum metro station on the Blue Line of Stockholm Metro, Sundbybergs Centrum stop on the Tvärbanan light rail system, and local busses.
+Adjacent transport includes Sundbybergs centrum metro station on the Blue Line of the Stockholm Metro, Sundbybergs centrum stop on the Tvärbanan light rail system, and local busses.
 Sundbyberg is one of the few stations in the network where regional and commuter trains operate from the same platform.